byui-cit/wdd131/src/prove/credit-card-form.md

 <details>
 <summary>Main Grid</summary>

-If you are having a hard time getting the main grid to work (this is the one that places the card front, card back, and submit button) take a look at the screenshot below for some hints. (the wide darker lines indicate that a `gap` was used.
+If you are having a hard time getting the main grid to work (this is the one that places the card front, card back, and submit button) take a look at the screenshot below for some hints. (the wide darker lines indicate that a `gap` was used).

 <figure>
 <img